KS3 PSHE and Citizenship

 The year 7 groups begin their introduction to PSHE by learning about their brains, how they learn and how they can best develop their skills.
 The curriculum covers a wide range of topics from politics to healthy eating.

 Year 8 groups begin to look at the world of business and finance, but also examine wider global issues such as the rights of the child and drug and alcohol abuse.
-Year 8 also follow a careers module through the enrichment programme which allows them to reflect on their skills and aspirations and the career opportunities open to them.
+Year 8 will also follow a careers module in Philosophy of Life.

 Year 9 pupils focus in human rights, learning about a range of topics from child soldiers to the Rwandan genocide.
 There is also the opportunity to take part in the United App competition.